ManageIQ/manageiq.org/site/_posts/2017-09-19-lwimiq-all-hands-busy.md

 ## Monkey tail

 Well, I selected some PRs I thought were interesting, in a totally unqualified way.
-If you could not make hands or tails out of it, or if you have other comments/suggestions for the project, please leave a feedback in our ongoing [ManageIQ Community Survey][miq survey], available for another week.
+If you could not make hands or tails out of it, or if you have other comments/suggestions for the project, please leave some feedback in our ongoing [ManageIQ Community Survey][miq survey], available for another week.
 As always, you're welcome to check out the progress we are making on [GitHub][miq github], and lend a hand!

 [lwimiq tag]: /blog/tags/LWIMIQ